www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

                     * [x] BinaryProcessor should use single byte array for request and response, because putting multiple binary arrays into one string and extracting the byte arrays from that string is easy via base64.
                 * [x] Show current status.
+                * [ ] Block submit button, if already active.
                 * [x] Create processor, that parses and solves given problem.
                 * [ ] Create mini framework for forms.
 CURRENT
                     * [ ] Upload data via Tabulator.
                     * [ ] Download data via Tabulator.
+                    * [ ] Make button more visible as such.
+Differentiating between links/task resulting in a different page and the same page.
+                        * [ ] Create website styling guidelines.
+                            * [ ] Buttons linking to other pages.
+                            * [ ] Buttons for actions on current page.
                 * [x] Test webserver's processor.
             * [x] Clean up HTTP server.
     * [ ] Provide way to upload problem data.